Bl4nk3d/Learning_Journal/README.md

 ![image](https://github.com/user-attachments/assets/88d64e45-2131-442e-a447-3c52255418d0)

 This code will be what allows our cube to move along the plane in a way that previously could not and this movement will be assigned to the up and down arrows.
+Make sure that the code reads GetKey and not GetKeyDown as this will mean the movement only triggers when the press occurs and not when it is held down.

+After this save the code, play the scene and enjoy your flying cube.